motdotla/writings/articles/notions.md

 Replace car alarms with push notifications or text messages to your phone

 USB shoes.
 The shoes charge em the laces have USB or miniusb ends

+Geocoded git commits.
+It'd be interesting to see when/where I was more productive with my code.
+Maybe it was on a bus to Phoenix.